svonhauske/Interaction-Design-in-The-Wild/README.md

 ### Hearing in Animals

-As I started searching for more information on this, I kept coming accross things like this:
+As I started searching for more information on this, I kept coming across things like this:
 ![news](https://user-images.githubusercontent.com/43420227/52544882-9f68fe00-2d81-11e9-8205-5e219b9a1b24.jpg)

 News reports are mostly about marine life and the effect of noise pollution on them, but they aren't the only ones getting affected.

 ### Noise Pollution

 What is noise pollution?
 A noise is an unwanted or inappropriate sound.
-Noise pollution is is noise that interferes with normal activities, and disrupts or diminishes our quality of life.
+Noise pollution is noise that interferes with normal activities, and disrupts or diminishes our quality of life.
 [PBS News Hour](https://www.pbs.org/newshour/nation/noise-pollution-humans-wreaking-havoc-u-s-wildlife)

 Noise Pollution Effects: